How does a mid-list novelist with less than 100,000 copies in print per novel become one of the bestselling authors of all time?

 While I enjoyed the book, Brown’s sudden popularity intrigued me even more.
-The Templars theory or Mary Magdalene as Jesus wife wasn’t new.
-I’d already read about it in the 1983 non-fiction work “Holy Blood, Holy Grail” while doing research for my own novel.
+The Templars theory or Mary Magdalene as Jesus’ wife wasn’t new.
+While researching my own novel, I’d already read about it in the 1983 non-fiction work “Holy Blood, Holy Grail.”

 Simultaneously, the Catholic church sex scandal had reached its apex.

-According to Wikipedia and National Catholic Reporter , The Pope declared that sex with a minor (under age of 18) was a sin against the six commandment of the Decalogue.
+According to Wikipedia and National Catholic Reporter, The Pope declared sex with a minor (under the age of 18) was a sin against the six commandments of the Decalogue.
 (The Ten Commandments).
 For non-Catholics, that commandment is “thou shall not commit adultery.”

-Now back to the future of 2003, not only we beginning to experience a cultural shift, we are at the start of a new generation (not to be confused with age generation such a Baby Boomers/Generation X/Millennials/Echo-boomers), the Civic (minded) generation that will last the next 40 years.
+Now back to the future of 2003.
+We’re beginning to experience a cultural shift.
+And at the start of a new generation.
+Not to be confused with age generation such a Baby Boomers/Generation X/Millennials/Echo-boomers.
+The Civic (minded) generation will last for the next 40 years.

-In the Civic generation, according to Neil Howe and William Strauss, we become more community-minded and will strive to do the best for society especially where our children are concerned.
+In the Civic generation, according to Neil Howe and William Strauss, we become more community-minded.
+We will strive to do the best for society, especially where our children are concerned.

-Obviously, if an institution such as the Catholic Church is harming our children we aren’t going to overthrow the church.
-We as a society however are going to look for ways to change it.
+Obviously, if an institution such as the Catholic Church harms our children, we will overthrow the church.
+We, as a society, however, are going to look for ways to change it.